Kudzuya/Interactive-rating-component/README.md

 # Interactive-rating-component
 FrontendMentor

-Created two cards with javascriot code, wthis part was tricky But all done!
+Created two cards with javascriot code, first card doesn't display ater clicking submit buttoon, this part was tricky

+But all done!